JohnCartel/gitlab_graphviz/content/en/docs/lang.md

 An ID is just a string; the lack of quote characters in the first two forms is just for simplicity.
 There is no semantic difference between `abc_2` and `"abc_2"`, or between `2.34` and `"2.34"`.
 Obviously, to use a keyword as an ID, it must be quoted.

+### HTML strings

 Note that, in HTML strings, angle brackets must occur in matched pairs, and newlines and other formatting whitespace characters are allowed.
 In addition, the content must be legal XML, so that the special XML escape sequences for &quot;, &amp;, &lt;, and &gt; may be necessary in order to embed these characters in attribute values or raw text.